 Notes

-- Be sure to clean properly the leeks as they hide dirt easily.
+- Be sure to clean the leeks properly as they hide dirt easily.
 Check out the blog post for more tips on how to clean them.

-- Keep leftovers in an air-tight container for up to 5 days.
+- Keep leftovers in an air-tight container for up to 4-5 days.
 Simply reheat in the microwave or on the stove.

 - Serve with dinner rolls or crackers and sprinkle with ground black pepper, fresh herbs or croutons.